tuncgumusdag/Zebramo/README.md

 Requirement:
 1. Crawl all products from this web site https://www.influenster.com/reviews/makeup
-2. Collect following properties for each product
+2. Collect following properties for each product:
 Product URL
 Product title
 Description
 Product images, max.
 10 images
 Decide and set which image is the main image
 Star rating (from 0 to 5)
 Total number of stars
 3. Save each product in a database on your local machine (Sqlite)
 4. Build a web based admin dashboard to be able to see all those products crawled
 5. Push your code on Github and share it with us